Portavion/brainz/1-projects/Job application/Cover Letter.md

 I am also building a web application to track Santander Cycles availability and docking space, featuring an improved search functionality, using React for the frontend, Node.js/Express for the backend REST API, and a PostgreSQL database.
 GitHub: https://github.com/Portavion/velock

-I am particularly a to the team's focus on building and maintaining internal systems as products, which aligns with my desire to create impactful and efficient solutions.
-I am committed to following industry best practices and ensuring the security and functionality of these systems.

-I am confident that my analytical skills, combined with my passion for software engineering and my deep connection to the PlayStation brand, make me a strong candidate for this role.
-I am eager to bring my enthusiasm and dedication to your team and contribute to the continued success of PlayStation.
+I am confident that my analytical skills, combined with my passion for software engineering make me a strong candidate for this role.
+I am looking forward to bringing my enthusiasm and dedication to your team and contribute to the continued success of PlayStation.

 Thank you for your time and consideration.